Criteria for Admission

 Faculty and master degree students conduct a monthly open house.
 This is an opportunity for prospective students to ask questions they may have about the program and to tour the landmark townhouse.

 We welcome applicants with baccalaureate and graduate degrees from all educational backgrounds.
-NYGSP does not discriminate in its admission policy or other aspects of its program against persons on the basis of race, age, gender, sexual orientation, disability, color, creed, national or ethnic origin, or employment status.
+NYGSP does not discriminate in its admission policy or other aspects of its program against persons on the basis of race, age, sex, gender identity, sexual orientation, disability, color, creed, national or ethnic origin, or employment status.

 Applicants submit to the Admissions Officer the completed application, fee and supporting materials, which include official copies of undergraduate and/or graduate transcripts, two current letters of reference, a statement about interest in the program, and an academic writing sample.
 Applicants who are non-native speakers of English may be asked to submit scores from the Test of English as a Foreign Language (TOEFL).
 Those educated outside the United States also submit transcripts to a credential equivalency service.